OverThereNotHere/gpt-oss-vl/README.md

 # gpt-oss-vl

-A vision-language model built by **bolting a translator onto a frozen 20B reasoning model** — no new architecture, no new tokens, no touching the brain's weights.
+A vision-language model built by **bolting a translator onto a frozen 20B reasoning model** — no new architecture, no new tokens (well, technically), no touching the brain's weights.

 ## What this is